alexchao/alexchao.github.io/content/posts/productivity-in-2025.md

 ## Voice

+> The hottest new programming language is English
+>
+> — Andrej Karpathy

 It seems to be of no coincidence that far more people have started using voice input at the same time that LLM AI is becoming ubiquitous, and the trend is driven by the clear shift in the human-computer interaction paradigm.
 Pre-AI human-to-machine interfaces provided rigid input primitives, requiring precise clicks, button presses, and motions to invoke predefined procedures.
-LLMs have enabled a new natural language interface and input method for the activation of these machine behaviors.
+LLMs have vastly accelerated the adoption of natural language as an interface and input method for the activation of these machine behaviors.
 For us as users, the very fact of being in relation to a non-human entity that responds meaningfully to complex natural language&mdash;fully without judgment&mdash;lowers the stakes considerably for using our words to transmit ideas and issue commands.

 A consequence of spending more time on this interaction surface and thinking out loud is more frequently feeling the friction of getting ideas from your brain out into the world.
 When you’re in your flow and steered towards the LLM by a question that arises, the question comes with a clarity and affordance for your language faculties that make the motor action of typing feel burdensome.
 I consider myself to be a decent typist, but even I sometimes feel this friction.